nate51315/InventoryApplication/README.md

 ![Inv-APp](resources/inv-app.gif)

 ## Installation
-The requirements for the app are below.
-Skip the Installation section if requirements are met.
+To build and run this app you must meet the requirements below.
+If the requirements are met then skip the installation section.

-## Requirements
+#### Requirements
 * Visual Studio IDE
 * SQL Server
 * SQL Server Management Studio